Skip to content

 \ -d "expand[]"=line_items

-Store the tax transaction ID so that later you can record refunds.
+Store the tax transaction ID to record refunds later.
 You can store the transaction ID in your database or in the PaymentIntent’s metadata:

 Command Line